In this article, you will learn why agencies are choosing Figma over Sketch.

 More and more designers are now switching from Sketch to Figma.
 People usually switch this actively when something is remarkably better and when switching is really simple and easy.

-In fact, by now you know that Sketch allows you to export files easily.
+In fact, by now you know that Sketch allows you to export files easily whilst Figma exports can be a lot more tricky.
 You should also know that Figma allows you to import Figma, Sketch, and other image files as soon as you get started.
 This gives an easy start to designers who switch from Sketch to Figma.
 They can start designing on the web as soon as they want.

 There are of course other reasons too that explain why designers are switching to Figma.
 A few of them are: